OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 This guide provides step-by-step instructions for migrating your projects that use the Liberty Gradle Plugin from Gradle 8 to Gradle 9.
 It focuses on the key changes that affect end users and provides practical examples to help you update your build scripts.

+## Gradle 9 Prerequisites
+Achieving compatibility with Gradle 9 requires the following updates:

+1. Java Requirement: The minimum supported version will be Java 17.
+(Please review the detailed implications section.)

+2. Kotlin Update: An upgrade to Kotlin 2.0 is mandatory.

 ## Table of Contents

 1. [Java Configuration Updates](#java-configuration-updates)